appvia/tako/README.md

 This identifies the default `docker-compose.yaml` and (if present) `docker-compose.override.yaml` files in your project directory.
 They will be used as the source of truth for your application deployment in Kubernetes.

-Also, it creates a default `dev` environment and its Compose override file.
+Also, it creates an implicit sandbox `dev` environment and its Compose override file.

 Here's another example.
 It uses an alternate `docker-compose` file with `stage` & `prod` environments: